Rashtram

 Rashtram is a 2006 Indian Malayalam-language political action film directed by Anil C. Menon and produced by C. Karunakaran.
 The film stars Suresh Gopi, Laya and Sai Kumar.
-This movie was above average at the box office.
+This movie was above average grosser at the box office.

 Plot

 Malaikkal Joseph alias Ouseppachan is a politician.
 The chief minister, Janardhanan Kurup is his friend, along with Gopalan.
 One day, Janardhanan Kurup dies in hospital after having a heart attack at a meeting.
-Before dying, he tells Ouseppachan that he wants him to be the minister.
+Before dying, he tells Ouseppachan that he wants him to be the next chief minister.
 Ouseppachan ponders this and calls other people of the Party.
 In the end, he says that he is unfit and makes his son Thomas alias Thommi, the next chief minister.
 Thommi sorts out many problems.
 But corrupt ministers have a grudge against him.
 They launch an attack on Thommi's house and Ouseppachan is killed by a lorry.
 Thommi takes revenge by killing them on the Republic Day.